megaease/easeprobe/README.md

     # SLA data persistence file path.
     # The default location is `$CWD/data/data.yaml`
     data: /path/to/data/file.yaml
+    # Use the following to disable SLA data persistence
+    # data: ""
     backups: 5 # max of SLA data file backups. default: 5
                # if set to a negative value, keep all backup files